ytchx1999/ytchx1999/README.md

 - 🔭 I have been an intern of AML@ByteDance, doing research on Graph Transformer.

-- 🔭 I'm an intern of NLP-center@Meituan, doing research on Dynamic Graph and Recommender Systems.
+- 🔭 I have been an intern of NLP-center@Meituan, doing research on Dynamic Graph and Recommender Systems.

-- 🔭 Now, I'm a master student of ICT@CAS.
+- 🔭 I'm a master student of ICT@CAS.

 - 🌱 I’m interested in Dynamic Graph Neural Networks.